 Under U.S. Department of Education regulations under Title IX, a form of indirect questioning is required during the hearing, but must be conducted by the parties' Advisors.
 The parties are not permitted to directly question each other or any witnesses.
-If a party does not have an Advisor for a hearing, Spring Hill College will appoint a trained Advisor for the limited purpose of conducting any questioning of the other party and witnesses.
+If a party does not have an Advisor for a

 A party may reject this appointment and choose their own Advisor, but they may not proceed without an Advisor.
 If the party's Advisor will not conduct questioning, Spring Hill College will appoint an Advisor who will do so, regardless of the participation or non-participation of the advised party in the hearing itself.
-Extensive questioning of the parties and witnesses may also be conducted by the Decisionmaker(s) during the hearing.
+Extensive questioning of the parties and witnesses may also be conducted by the Decision-maker(s) during the hearing.